yifengtao/yifengtao.github.io/README.md

 *Under construction currently...*

-## When should will the first edition come out?
+## When will the first edition come out?
 Possibly at the end of Sept/2016.